 Eagle Eyrie is a low peak at the north end of Lake Placid that offers a unique view of the lake and the High Peaks.
 It can be approached on foot or by boat.
 The hike starts along an old road and parallels attractive Connery Pond.
 The trail to Whiteface Landing is wide and well used and is the remnants of an old woods road.
 The Whiteface Landing Trail is a bit rocky and littered with loose stones and gravel sized rocks.

-7.8 miles RT, Elevation 2450' Ascent 790'
+- 7.8 miles RT, Elevation 2450' Ascent 790'

-Allow 4-6 hours for a hike in good condition, due to distance, steepness of terrain, and lightly used trails.
+- Allow 4-6 hours for a hike in good condition, due to distance, steepness of terrain, and lightly used trails.

 Go to Echo Bay at the northwest corner of Lake Placid and land at the concrete slabs located about the middle of the north shore.
 A trail goes 0.1 mi. to the main trail around the lake.
 Go right for a few yards and cross a stream to a junction with the side trail up Eagle Eyrie.